Do Tabloid Headlines Control Everyday Life?

 Art Galleries I Like:

-Persepolis by Marjane Satrapi.
-Black and white and moving graphic novel memoire about childhood in Iran during the Revolution.
+Satrapi.
+Persepolis.
+Black, white and moving graphic novel memoire about childhood in Iran during the Revolution.

 Hilma af Klimt.
 Way---ayyy ahead of her time and even our time.